HwWobbe/DefinitiveData-DeltaAlerts/README.md

 # ...
 Public
 DefinitiveData-DeltaAlerts may morph into a DataAlerts.ca peer of D...f...

 - 2024-05-24: 🔢 - others selections seem to result from the :... like: 💯 ...
+  - 🈵 - could this be a clipboard effect?
 - OnTheList
   - confirm this is an adequate reponse for Dpl
     - strength the VV focus